techidaily/site-games-able/source/_posts/7-crucial-checkpoints-to-validate-your-pc-component-fit.md

 ## 6\.
 Power Supply Calculator

  A power supply unit (PSU) calculator is a handy tool that helps you figure out the size of PSU your custom PC will need.
-There are[several power supply unit calculators](https://www.makeuseof.com/best-online-power-supply-calculators/) , including options from OuterVision, Cooler Master, and Be Quiet!, all of which can help you figure out what you need.
+There are [several power supply unit calculators](https://www.makeuseof.com/best-online-power-supply-calculators/) , including options from OuterVision, Cooler Master, and Be Quiet!, all of which can help you figure out what you need.

 ## 7\.
 Forums and Communities